theliterallynoone/theliterallynoone/README.md

 An aspiring ML enthusiast with a soft spot for **quantum mechanics**.
-Currently grinding on algorithms, data structures, and neural networks — one commit at a time.
+Currently grinding on algorithms, data structures, and neural networks - one commit at a time.

 ---

-## 🔭 Currently dedicating myself towards:
+## 🔭 Currently dedicating myself towards
-- Machine Learning / Deep Learning
-- Quantum Computing / Quantum Mechanics
+ Machine Learning, Deep Learning, Quantum Computing and Quantum Mechanics

 ---